UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_5.md

 ## Translate Calls and Docs & Education

-**Mark:** Also Knowledgeable Idiot is going to start trying to get our calls and our docs transcribed into different languages.
-So if anybody has requests or specific languages that they'd like to see, one of the first ones that we'll focus on is Spanish because we think that there's not a ton of Spanish documentation on NFT tech.
-But, yeah, we're going to try and expand because NFT education is something that we're super focused on.
-I mean, not like focused on, but it's super important that we educate the masses and get good information.
+**Mark:** Also [Knowledgeable Idiot](https://twitter.com/raynemang) is going to start trying to get our calls and our docs transcribed into different languages.

+If anybody has requests or specific languages that they'd like to see, one of the first ones that we'll focus on is **Spanish** because we think that there's not a ton of Spanish documentation on NFT tech.
+But, yeah, we're going to try and expand— NFT education is something that we're super focused on.
+I mean, not like focused on, but it's super important to us— we need to educate the masses and get good information.
 And if that means we need to translate our docs.
 We want to do that because we want to help and facilitate anybody in all cultures because NFTs are for everyone, and we want to be able to help and teach everyone about this.

-Are we all free to use the mint feature and create collections right now?
-Yeah, you can make any collection and mint on the Universe Contracts.
+You can make any collection and mint on the Universe Contracts.
 They're up and working, and we will continue to add features to them, but they're safe to use as of right now.
 They're good, and they're immutable.
 They're sick.

 Thank you for the question; team off.